alex-lt-kong/devops/README.md

   * Use root account only.
   * Disable default security update (as it is very sloooow in China).

+* Partitioning:
-* Partitioning: select manual partitioning and add only one root partition.
+  * delect manual partitioning and add only one root partition.
+  * Bootable flag is for MBR partitions only, `off` is okay for modern systems.
-Swap and EFI paritions are both optional.
+  * Swap and EFI paritions are both optional.

+* After install:
   * Remember to reanble security update if it is disabled during installation.
 A template can be found here: https://wiki.debian.org/SourcesList#Example_sources.list
+  * Should we disable VNC?
+By default it should listen on `127.0.0.1:5900` only, just in case we break SSH, can leave it turned on.

 ## Management